KQKQ-FM: Modern adult contemporary (2004–2017)

 On March 11, 2004, at 3 p.m., "Sweet 98.5" signed off, with "Good Riddance (Time of Your Life)" by Green Day being the final song played.
 KQKQ then began stunting with a robotic countdown accompanied by "On the Run" by Pink Floyd.
 The countdown lasted until the following day at 3 p.m., when KQKQ flipped to Modern AC as "Q98Five, Modern Hit Music".
 The first song on "Q" was "How You Remind Me" by Nickelback.
 The new format put less emphasis on personalities and focused more on music news and upcoming concerts in the Omaha area.
 While playing some of the same music that was featured in the top 40/CHR format, most hip hop, rap, teen pop and dance songs had been removed from the playlist for songs tailored more to an older adult listening audience.
 The format would evolve to a more broad-based hot AC.

 Hot adult contemporary (2017–present)

 On May 26, 2017, at 8:25 a.m., KQKQ rebranded back to the "Sweet 98.5" name, while retaining the hot AC format and current airstaff.

 In October 2018, morning hosts Pat Safford and Jill Thomas were replaced by Matt Tompkins and Nikki Oswald.
 In January 2020, Tompkins would be moved to sister station KOOO to host mornings there, and would be replaced with Laura Blenkush, who hosted afternoons on KQKQ, with Oswald remaining as co-host.
 In July 2021, Blenkush left the station; two months later, Jason Spicoli, formerly of KIWR, would join the morning show.
 In December 2023, Oswald left the morning show, and was replaced by Meg Rieder in January 2024.

+On February 2, 2026, Nebraska-based Usher Media announced it would acquire KQKQ, along with its sister stations (except for KOOO, which was sold to Nebraska Public Media), for $2.15 million.
+The sale was consummated on July 14, 2026.